 The wonderful music for the 1964 Disney film was written by Richard M. Sherman and Robert B. Sherman.
 The brothers wrote many catchy songs for Disney movies, including songs for “The Parent Trap” and “The Jungle Book.”

 Watching musical movies together can be a wonderful way to connect with your loved one living with dementia.

 Julie Andrews lights up the screen in the musical movie version of “Mary Poppin” from 1964.
-The singable soundtrack includes “Chim Chim Cher-ee” and “Let’s Go Fly a Kite.”
+“A Spoonful of Sugar” has funny verses, plus a super-catchy chorus.
+“Supercalifragilisticexpialidocious” is a mouthful, but it’s a very singable mouthful.
+The singable soundtrack also includes “I Love to Laugh” and “Chim Chim Cher-ee” and “Let’s Go Fly a Kite.”

 Here’s a link to purchase a singalong version of Mary Poppins from Amazon.
 Note: As an Amazon Associate, Songs & Smiles earns from qualifying purchases.
 We may receive a small commission if you purchase items after clicking on a product link or image.